A two-year old is kind of like having a blender, but you don't have a top for it. - Jerry Seinfeld

 Today most brands are manufactured by a single company, Alltrista, which just puts different names on the jars.

-Thus, at the time when manufacturers of blenders were seeking a containing vessel for their home blenders, the technology was in use for casting a glass carafe and machining a standardized thread on the glass.
+home blenders, the technology was in use for casting a glass carafe and machining a standardized thread on the glass.
 This standardized thread also had the benefit of allowing those manufacturers to include a mason jar as an extra.
 When that stopped I guess we just collectively forgot.

 But its just to darned useful to remain forgotten.